Boston Deportation Defense Lawyer

 - Money laundering

 If you were convicted in the past of a crime that is interfering with your green card status, then you might be able to get “post-conviction relief” to vacate your conviction.
 This can help protect you from deportation and help you avoid other potential complications in the future.
-A knowledgeable deportation defense attorney from our firm can evaluate your situation and investigate whether this might be an option for your case.
+A knowledgeable Boston deportation defense lawyer from our firm can evaluate your situation and investigate whether this might be an option for your case.

-How to Appeal a Deportation Decision
+How To Appeal A Deportation Decision

 If you lose your initial hearing, you typically have the right to file an appeal with the Board of Immigration Appeals (BIA) against the unfavorable immigration court decision.
 This involves submitting a complex written legal brief to the BIA.

-How a Deportation Defense Lawyer Can Help
+How A Boston Deportation Defense Lawyer Can Help

 - Gathering evidence to support your defense